 Now let’s have a look over this picture and see what this picture says:

-In given picture we can clearly see there are three components inside it: HTTP Client, HTTP server and Database (holding session ID).
+In the given picture we can clearly see there are three components inside it: HTTP Client, HTTP server and Database (holding session ID).

 Image Source: Google Images

 As we know different users have unique session ID when an attacker sniff the session via man-in-middle attack or via XSS and steal session ID or session token this is called session hijacking.
-When attacker sends the stealing session ID to web server, server match that ID from database stored session ID.
+When an attacker sends the stealing session ID to the web server, server match that ID from database stored session ID.
 If they both matched to each other then the server reply with HTTP 200 OK and attacker get successfully access without submitting proper Identification.

 Example 1: Using the session cookies issued to the user by the server.

-For example, on any website an official user logged-in, and the server has generate a session cookie SESSION-TOKEN for that user.
+For example, on any website an official user logged-in, and the server has generated a session cookie SESSION-TOKEN for that user.
 If the SESSION-TOKEN is the cookie which recognized the session of that user, the attacker can steal the SESSION-TOKEN cookie value to login as the legitimate user.
 The attacker can perform a cross-site scripting or other technique to steal the cookie from the victim’s browser.

 Let’s suppose the attacker steals the cookie PHPSESSID=user-raj-logged-in-2341785645.
 Now, he can use the cookie with the following request to post a status (HACKED!!!!!!) in the victim’s home page: